List of abuse allegations made through facilitated communication: Lehman case

 In 1993, David and Jean Lehman of Newmarket, Ontario, were charged with sexually abusing their 20-year-old son, Derek, based solely on evidence obtained through facilitated communication.
 At birth, Derek had been diagnosed with autism and severe intellectual disability and, at the time of the allegations, lived in a group home.
-He was not able to speak but could use two hand signals: "please" and "toilet".
-He was not able to recognize numbers beyond three and was not aware of his own sex or that of others.
+He was not able to speak, but could use two hand signals: "please" and "toilet".
+He was not able to recognize numbers beyond three, and was not aware of his own sex, or that of others.

 During authorship testing, conducted by Mary Konstantareas, psychology professor at the University of Guelph, Derek was not able to name an object that he had seen but his facilitators had not.
 After a year-long court battle, the charges were proven unfounded and dropped.
 The ordeal left the Lehmans in debt, nearly losing their business, and drove David Lehman to nearly committing suicide.
 The Lehmans filed an $8.5 million civil suit and accepted a settlement for an undisclosed amount.
 They were also granted custodianship of their son.

-Oakland County, Michigan case

-In 1997, a Michigan couple, who had lost custody of their daughter, was awarded $750,000 by a federal jury when jurors concluded that the officials in the case "knew or should have known the girl's facilitated allegations of abuse were bogus."